WHILE

 WHILE statement outside routines (functions and procedures)

-Unlike SQL Server, Snowflake does not support executing isolated statements like WHILE outside routines like functions or procedures.
+Unlike Transact-SQL, Snowflake does not support executing isolated statements like WHILE outside routines like functions or procedures.
 For this scenario, the statement should be encapsulated in an anonymous block, as shown in the following example.

 Snowflake Scripting